2 min read

 As the manufacturing sector becomes more and more globalized, the need for a robust maintenance management system has never been more critical.
 At the core, a maintenance management system is a strategic process that allows you to manage the reliability of a manufacturing facility.
 This includes the following critical elements:

-However, traditional CMMS systems have many limitations that prevent a plant from operating at the next level.
+However, in today’s environment, traditional maintenance management systems have many limitations that prevent a plant from operating at the next level.

 One of the biggest limitations of traditional maintenance management systems is a lack of real-time visibility.